oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

     ^pkg:

-This package URL (PURL) [PURL] attribute refers to a method for reliably identifying and locating software packages external to this specification.
+This package URL (PURL) attribute refers to a method for reliably identifying and locating software packages external to this specification.
+See [PURL] for details.

 ##### 3.1.3.3.4 Full Product Name Type - Product Identification Helper - Serial Numbers